junit-team/junit5-samples/README.md

 Welcome to _JUnit Examples_, a collection of example applications and extensions using JUnit Jupiter, JUnit Vintage, and the JUnit Platform on various build systems.

 CI builds for example projects are performed by [GitHub Actions][ci-actions].
-Using JDK 11+'s `jshell` tool, you may build all examples via the `build-all-examples.jsh` script.
+Using JDK 24+'s `java` multi-file source-code launcher feature, you may build all examples by running `java src/Builder.java` in the main directory of this project.

 ## Jupiter Starter Examples